coremke/django-suit-rq/DESCRIPTION.rst

 django-suit-rq
 ==============

-Support the django-rq admin when using django-suit
+Support for the django-rq admin when using django-suit

 Quick Start
 -----------